tsawyer/allmon2/README.md

-# Allmon
+# Allmon2

 ## About
-Allmon is a web site for managing one or more app_rpt (aka Allstar) nodes.
+Allmon2 is a web site for managing one or more app_rpt (aka Allstar) nodes.
 Each managed local node shows a list of connected nodes.
 The list is sorted in reverse order of the most recently received node.
 So the last node to talk is always at the top of the list.
 Any node that is currently